krcb197/PeakRDL-python/docs/generated_package.rst

 - ``lib`` - This is a package of base classes used by the register access layer (The copy of this can be skipped, see :ref:`skipping-lib-copy`)
 - ``sim_lib`` - This is a package of base classes used by the register access layer simulator (The copy of this can be skipped, see :ref:`skipping-lib-copy`)

+.. versionchanged:: 2.0.0

+    The ``reg_model`` was changed in version 2.0.0 to split it out into multiple modules rather than building the whole register model in a single python module.
+This helps avoid excessively large files which helps speed up the generation and loading time.

 Running the Unit Tests
 ======================